DHTMLX/docs-todolist/docs/guides/loading_data.md

 ---
-sidebar_label: Data loading
+sidebar_label: Loading and storing data
-title: Data loading
+title: Loading and storing data
-description: You can learn about data loading in the documentation of the DHTMLX JavaScript To Do List library.
+description: You can learn about loading and storing data in the documentation of the DHTMLX JavaScript To Do List library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX To Do List.
 ---

-# Data loading
+# Loading and storing data

 ## Preparing data to load